mdrotthoff/git-rcs-keywords/README.md

 the various git event hooks.
 This allows each git event to have multiple hooks for a specific event.
 This is done by creating a subdirectory named `<git event>.d` for each of the registered git events to hold the associated hook programs.
-A symbolic link is created from the control program to the git event being managed.
-Note that the hooks are executed in a sorted fashion so there is some control over the order the hook programs are executed.
+A symbolic link is created from the control program to the git event being managed.  **Note:** The hooks are executed in a sorted fashion so there is some control over the order the hook programs are executed.